SLUBioinformaticsInfrastructure/demultiplex_pacbio/README.md

 └── example_to_demultiplex.unassigned
 ```

-The `example_to_demultiplex.stats` file reports demultiplexing statistics (_ie_, how many reads were assigned to each sample).
+The `example_to_demultiplex.stats` file reports demultiplexing statistics (_ie_, how many reads were expected from each sample and how many were assigned to each sample).
 The `example_to_demultiplex.no_tag.fastq` file reports reads from the input file which were not found in any read mapping file.

 ## Getting troubles?